 These cookies truly melt in your mouth!
 They’re shaped like snowballs and tossed in powdered sugar to give them a wintery finish.
-The cookie dough comes together in a flash, and only requires TWO steps to make!
+The cookie dough comes together in a flash, and only requires THREE steps to make!

 What are snowball cookies?